 How to change ApexSQL Monitor alert settings?

-Once alerting is set, it can be changed in the Configure metrics form, using the same steps followed for setting the alerts.
+Once alerting is set, it can be changed in the Configuration page, using the same steps followed for setting the alerts.

 A list of raised alerts